 Majority of Americans See K-12 Civic Education as the Best Solution

 This summer, pollster and messaging expert Frank Luntz conducted a survey of 1,000 adults 18 and older to find out what Americans from all political stripes think could help heal this country.
 What he found can be boiled down to two words: “better civics.”
-CivXNow spoke with the public opinion expert about the survey and its findings (which you can see in the infographic here) to find out more about how and why civics can be the great unifier.
+CivxNow spoke with the public opinion expert about the survey and its findings (which you can see in the infographic here) to find out more about how and why civics can be the great unifier.

 Q: Why did you conduct this survey?